-To add an SSH protocol setting:
+To add a new set of SSH credentials:

 - 1 From the main menu of the WhatsConnected console, select Configure > Protocol Settings/Credentials.
 The Protocol Settings/Credentials dialog appears. - 2 Click New. - 3 Select SSH, then click OK.
-The protocol properties dialog appears. - 4 Enter a new SSH Username.

-5 Enter a new SSH Password and the Confirm Password.
+The protocol properties dialog appears. - 4 Enter a new SSH Username. - 5 Enter a new SSH Password and the Confirm Password.